Rishi031/Covid19-charity-2/README.md

 Motivation:

+This hack has been made for the Stratis Hackathon, using the stratis platform.
 This app is a blockchain based charity app which also shows the coronavirus statistics, precautions and symptoms.

 Due to the rise of Coronavirus, there are a huge number of growing fake charities which emerged and which are looting people during these tough times.
 To address this issue, I have made a blockchain based transparent charity app to ensure people do not get cheated as there is transparency in each and every step.